Understanding Left Ventricular Assist Devices

 Why you may need an LVAD

 You may need an LVAD if you have advanced heart failure that does not get better with medicine or other procedures.
-Heart failure means your heart can no longer pump the amount of blood your body needs to work properly.
+Heart failure means your heart can no longer pump the amount of blood your body needs to work correctly.
 Your heart is too weak.
 Heart failure may happen if you have heart disease.
-Other health problems such as diabetes and high blood pressure can also damage and weaken the heart.
+Other health problems, such as diabetes and high blood pressure, can also damage and weaken the heart.
 An LVAD can help you feel better and live longer.

 An LVAD can help you if you:

 Have heart failure that doesn’t get better with medicine or other treatments.
 For example, cardiac resynchronization therapy (CRT).
 CRT is a special pacemaker that paces both sides of your heart to improve the flow of blood to the lungs and the rest of the body.

 Have heart failure and are waiting for a heart transplant

 Have heart failure but can’t have a heart transplant

 Are recovering from heart surgery or a heart event, such as a heart attack

 An LVAD can be used for a short period of time, such as a few days or weeks.
 Or it can be used for months to years.
 People who are recovering from a heart attack or some other heart problem may need it only until their heart regains strength.
 This is called bridge to recovery therapy.